thaddavis/hthaogcrj-practice/READMEs/full.md

 - VSCode
 - The `Docker` VSCode extension
 - The `Dev Containers` VSCode extension
-- Credentials for connecting to a GitHub account
+- A GitHub account
-- And credentials for using a GCP account
+- And a GCP account

-Let’s get started by creating a folder somewhere on our machine that keeps us organized (for example the Desktop or Home folder perhaps)…
+Let’s get started by creating a folder somewhere on our machine (for example the Desktop or Home folder perhaps)…

 I’m going to call my folder (`mkdir hthtogcrj`)